This post may contain affiliate links.

-best steak tacos with cheese, cilantro, and red onion
+best flank steak tacos with cheese, cilantro, and red onion

-• Tacos the Easy Way.
-Amazing citrus-marinated grilled steak tacos don’t have to be complicated—they can be simple like these Instant Pot Shredded Chicken Tacos!
-This easy recipe requires just a few everyday ingredients to make flavorful, juicy flank steak tacos.
+Amazing citrus-marinated flank steak tacos don’t have to be complicated!
+This easy recipe requires just a few everyday ingredients to make an epic Taco Night dinner.

-• Quick Cooking Dinner.
-Although you do need to build in time for the marinade portion of the recipe, the good news is once that hour is up, flank steak tacos are freaky fast.
+• Although you do need to build in time for the marinade portion of the recipe, the good news is once that hour is up, flank steak tacos are freaky fast.
 The steak cooks in just 8 minutes!

-• Versatile.
-You don’t even need access to a grill!
-This recipe can be made not only on the grill but also on the stovetop (like these Beef Fajitas) or in the oven.
+• You don’t even need access to a grill!
+This recipe can be made on the grill, stovetop, or oven.

-• Big, Bold Flavors.
-A simple citrus marinade makes these the BEST steak tacos, bringing a taste of sunshine into your kitchen and a (well-deserved) sense of swagger to your cooking routine.
+• A simple citrus marinade makes these the BEST steak tacos, bringing a taste of sunshine into your kitchen and a (well-deserved) sense of swagger to your cooking routine.

 5 Star Review